mattrglobal/bbs-signatures-spec/ietf.md

    verification, and proof functions directly but via some other protocol.

-   The ZKP protocols require the use of nonces which MUST be different in each context.
+   The ZKP protocols use nonces which MUST be different in each context.

 3.7.
 Choice of Signature Primitive